marshall7m/terraform-aws-infrastructure-live-ci/README.md

         - Allow for new commits for retries
             - Fail Step function execution to prevent CW trigger next in queue
             - Allow x retries of new commits to execution

+If expire, then return expire action then rerun Lambda queue

+If new commit:
+    - mark approval expired for ses response
+    - Fail execution once:
+        - Apply Deployments are done

+TODO: